clarkdave/clarkdave.net/content/posts/2014-12-16-how-to-use-webpack-with-rails.md

 Here we've got a minimal `bower.json` file which specifies jQuery and lodash as dependencies.
 When you run `bower install` in your Rails root, bower will install these libraries into `bower_components/`, along with any dependencies they have.

-*Remember that, unlikely npm, bower resolves dependencies in a flat hierarchy.
-So if you specify jQuery version 1.x but another of your dependencies specifies a minimum of jQuery 2.x, you'll need to resolve it yourself.*
+*Remember that, unlike npm, bower resolves dependencies in a flat hierarchy.
+So if you specify jQuery version 1.x but another of your dependencies specifies a minimum of jQuery 2.x, you'll need to resolve this yourself.*

 <div class='info-bubble'>
   <div class='heading'>Using bower and npm together</div>